 1. INTRODUCTION

 Aquatic ecosystems interact with various physical, chemical, and biological processes, which in turn depend on the physical structure of the Earth's surface (Braulik et al.,2012).
 It is crucial to comprehend how aquatic systems and broader landscapes will respond to climate change.
 As numerous forces continue to alter the water landscape in the Himalayan region, adaptation to the changing environment must be prioritized for the protection of aquatic megafauna, including the river dolphin.
 The Gangetic dolphin (Platanista gangetica gangetica), India's national aquatic animal, was once considered abundant, with an estimated population of tens of thousands; the numbers were estimated to be between 4,000 and 5,000 (Mohan et al., 1997).
 This was later reported to have dropped to around 2000 individuals by the beginning of the 21st century (Bashir et al., 2012; Braulik et al., 2012; Behera et al., 2013).
-The sharp decline of the Gangetic dolphins throughout their entire distributional range was due to several factors, mostly because of habitat shrinkage, poaching for oil, accidental killing, and shortage of prey food (Shrestha, 1989; Biswas et al., 1997; Kelkar et al., 2010; Baruah et al., 2012; Singha et al, 2013; Sinha & Kannan, 2014; Paudel & Koprowski, 2020, Braulik et al., 2021).
-The Gangetic dolphin is an exclusively piscivorous mammal, and it is well-known that the dolphin prefers the particular riverine habitats where fish assemblage is high (Sinha et al., 2000) stretch where fish congregate.
+The sharp decline of the Gangetic dolphins throughout their entire distributional range was due to several factors, mostly because of habitat shrinkage, poaching for oil, accidental killing, and shortage of prey food (Shrestha, 1989; Biswas et al., 1997; Kelkar et al., 2010; Baruah et al., 2012; Singha et al, 2013; Sinha & Kannan, 2014; Paudel & Koprowski, 2020; Braulik et al., 2021).
+The Gangetic dolphin is an exclusively piscivorous mammal, and it is well-known that the dolphin prefers the particular riverine habitats where fish assemblage is high (Sinha et al., 2000), a stretch where fish congregate.
 The feeding behaviour and food preferences were discussed primarily in the context of how they might relate to the role of prey depletion as a causative factor (Reeves & Leatherwood, 1995).
 However, very little information has hitherto been available about the prey base in the dolphin-inhabited area.
 Therefore, the fish assemblage pattern in certain known dolphin inhabited areas of Assam was investigated to assess the relationship between the fish abundance and the existence of the Gangetic dolphin.

 2. MATERIALS AND METHODS